XKeyscore: Data sources

-From these sources, XKeyscore stores "full-take data", which is scanned by plug-ins that extract certain types of metadata (like phone numbers, e-mail addresses, log-ins, and user activity) and indexs them in metadata tables, which can be queried by analysts.
+From these sources, XKeyscore stores "full-take data", which is scanned by plug-ins that extract certain types of metadata (like phone numbers, e-mail addresses, log-ins, and user activity) and indexes them in metadata tables, which can be queried by analysts.
 XKeyscore has been integrated with MARINA, which is NSA's database for internet metadata.

 However, the system continuously gets so much Internet data that it can be stored only for short periods of time.
 Content data remains on the system for only three to five days, while metadata is stored for up to thirty days.
 A detailed commentary on an NSA presentation published in The Guardian in July 2013 cites a document published in 2008 declaring that "At some sites, the amount of data we receive per day (20+ terabytes) can only be stored for as little as 24 hours."

 Types of XKeyscore

 According to a document from an internal GCHQ website which was disclosed by the German magazine Der Spiegel in June 2014, there are three different types of the XKeyscore system: